Dirty Dawg: Music video

-The accompanying music video (directed by Scott Kalvert) starts off with a young woman running through the forest with a search dog barking after her.
+The music video for "Dirty Dawg" was directed by American film director Scott Kalvert.
+It starts off with a young woman running through the forest with a search dog barking after her.
 Then the scene switches back and forth from the band attending a party being held at a brothel to a construction site where the group raps and dances.
 Towards the end, Nice & Smooth appear to give a rap cameo, while the group breakdances.

-The Canadian station MuchMusic banned the video from appearing on its schedule, due to the suggested violence and misogynistic themes.
+The music video received a formal warning from the Independent Television Commission, which led to MTV Europe being force to move the video into late-night time slots.
+The Canadian station MuchMusic banned it from appearing on its schedule, due to the suggested violence and misogynistic themes.